Unconventional Fossil Fuels Factsheet

 Land Impacts and Waste

-• One gas well requires one to two ha of land, in addition to road networks.45 Drilling fluid, or “mud,” is used to cool the drill bit, regulate pressure, and remove rock fragments.
-One well may require hundreds of tons of mud and produce 110 to 550 tons of rock cuttings.7
+• One gas well requires 1-2 ha of land, in addition to road networks.45 Drilling fluid (“mud”) is used to cool drill bits, regulate pressure, and remove rock fragments.
+One well may require hundreds of tons of mud and produce 110-550 tons of rock cuttings.7

-• Small to moderate magnitude (<M6) seismic activity has been linked to underground injection of wastewater produced in oil and gas operations.46 Fracking has been associated with microearthquakes (<M2), but no association has been found with larger magnitude events.47
+• Small to moderate magnitude (<M6) seismic activity has been linked to underground injection of oil and gas wastewater.46 Fracking has been associated with microearthquakes (<M2) but not with larger magnitude events.47

 • The human toxicity impact (HTI) of electricity produced from shale gas is estimated to be lower than that from coal.
 Particulate matter is the dominant factor for both systems.48